Foxcatcher (soundtrack): Development

-Foxcatcher featured musical score composed by Rob Simonsen who recorded most of the film's music at the AIR Studios in London; he added that the film has a sensibility of sparseness as "the notes or colors that do show up have a greater impact".
+Foxcatcher features a musical score composed by Rob Simonsen, who recorded most of the music at AIR Studios in London.
+He said the film has a sensibility of sparseness as "the notes or colors that do show up have a greater impact".
 After he listened to Jacob Cohen's cello performance at a subway stop platform, Simonsen eventually brought him to record the cello solos.

-Susan Jacobs, the film's music supervisor selected samples from several composers to be included as placeholders for the temp music.
-Recordings from film composer West Dylan Thordson were included in the film which Miller liked, and Thordson met Miller in New York City, the following year.
-At first Thordson thought on attempting the temp score, and eventually relocated to New York for the same.
-But he eventually involved as one of the co-composers.
-Mychael Danna, whom Miller worked with in Capote (2005) and Moneyball (2011), assigned to complete the finished score.
+Music supervisor Susan Jacobs selected samples from various composers to be used as placeholders for the temp music.
+Among these were recordings by film composer West Dylan Thordson, which Miller liked.
+After Thordson met Miller in New York City the following year, Thordson decided to move to New York to compose the test score.
+Eventually, however, he became involved as a co-composers.
+Mychael Danna, whom Miller had worked with in Capote (2005) and Moneyball (2011), was assigned to complete the finished score.
 However, Simonsen would receive the credit for the principal composer.

-According to Thordson, the film had a similar intimacy to the melodic voices that the three composers gravitate towards.
-While Danna and Jeff evoked a sophisticated quality, Thordson incorporate a rough and handmade sound, "which is much more from the world of a slightly out-of-tune farmhouse piano".
+According to Thordson, there was a "similar intimacy to the melodic voices all three of us [composers] gravitate towards".
+While Danna and Simonsen evoked a sophisticated quality, Thordson incorporated a rough and handmade sound, reminiscent of "the world of a slightly out-of-tune farmhouse piano".